Brideshead Revisited: Acclaim

 In the United States, Brideshead Revisited was the Book of the Month Club selection for January 1946.
 In 1998, the Modern Library ranked Brideshead Revisited No. 80 on its list of the 100 best English-language novels of the 20th century.
 In 2003, the novel was listed at number 45 on the BBC survey The Big Read.
 In 2005, it was chosen by Time magazine as one of the one hundred best English-language novels from 1923 to the present.
 In 2009, Newsweek magazine listed it as one of the 100 best books of world literature.

-Controversy

-Brideshead Revisited landed on the American Library Association's (ALA) list of banned and challenged classics.
-In 2005, Alabama Representative Gerald Allen (R-Cottondale) proposed a bill that would prohibit the use of public funds for the "purchase of textbooks or library materials that recognize or promote homosexuality as an acceptable lifestyle."
-The bill, which would have impacted all Alabama school, public, and university libraries, also proposed to remove and destroy novels and college textbooks that suggested that homosexuality is natural.